This article will give you an overview of Courses in ScreenSteps.

 - Pre-instructor led training courses that prepare employees or customers for a training event

-- New user onboarding courses to introduce users to a software platform
+- New user onboarding courses to introduce users to a concept or software platform

 Training existing employees or customers

-Courses can include any content that can be included in an article.
+Courses can include any content that can be included in an article or you can embed entire articles from your ScreenSteps knowledge base into a step.
 Here are some common questions about course content:

 Can I include quizzes?

-No we do not offer a quizz feature, but many of our customers embed forms or quizzes from other services using an HTML embed content block.
+No we do not offer a quiz feature, but many of our customers embed forms or quizzes from other services using an HTML embed content block.

 Can I include video?